After reading Grocery: The Buying and Selling of Food in America, my imagination got the best of me.

 That’s the fucking future.
 Grocery stores will contract into smaller stores, and they will offer two primary purposes: specialized and educational shopping experiences as well as serve as a community hub.

-To achieve this vision, Heinen’s needs a Digital Butcher Shop.
+To achieve this vision, Heinen’s needs an Innovation Butcher Shop.
 A place to slice and dice ideas into technical solutions.
 Heinen’s needs an innovation lab that outputs proven prototypes in alignment with the priorities of Heinen’s business objectives.
 The innovations would leverage technology and design thinking to – first and foremost – improve customer relationships, but there would also be resources applied to improving operational efficiencies and developing exclusive products for Heinen’s to retail.

 This is an opportunity for Heinen’s to accumulate a portfolio of intellectual property that would directly benefit the Heinen’s customer experience as well as drive down operational costs and improve productivity.
 As Heinen’s demonstrates the benefits of this IP, they could then license the technology to grocers in other markets.